8563a236e65cede7b14220e65c70ad5718144a3/c20-invest-dapp/docs/source/index.rst

              ✓ initializes the proxy
              ✓ has expected balance
            when sending some balance
-             ✓ reverts (60ms)
-         payable
-           when not sending balance
-             ✓ sets the implementation address
-             ✓ initializes the proxy
-             ✓ has expected balance
-           when sending some balance
-             ✓ sets the implementation address
-             ✓ initializes the proxy
-             ✓ has expected balance
-       initialization with parameters
-         non payable
-           when not sending balance
-             ✓ sets the implementation address
-             ✓ initializes the proxy
-             ✓ has expected balance
-           when sending some balance
-             ✓ reverts (48ms)
-         payable
-           when not sending balance
-             ✓ sets the implementation address
-             ✓ initializes the proxy
-             ✓ has expected balance
-           when sending some balance
-             ✓ sets the implementation address
-             ✓ initializes the proxy
-             ✓ has expected balance
-       implementation
-         ✓ returns the current implementation address
-         ✓ delegates to the implementation
-       upgradeTo
-         when the sender is the admin
-           when the given implementation is different from the current one ✓ upgrades to the requested implementation (55ms) ✓ emits an event
-           when the given implementation is the zero address ✓ reverts (46ms)
+             ✓ reverts (46ms)
-         when the sender is not the admin
-           ✓ reverts (39ms)
-       upgradeToAndCall
-         without migrations
-           when the call does not fail
-             when the sender is the admin
-               ✓ upgrades to the requested implementation
-               ✓ emits an event
-               ✓ calls the initializer function
-               ✓ sends given value to the proxy
-               - uses the storage of the proxy when the sender is not the admin
-               ✓ reverts (39ms)
-           when the call does fail
-             ✓ reverts (49ms)
-         with migrations
-           when the sender is the admin
-             when upgrading to V1
-               ✓ upgrades to the requested version and emits an event ✓ calls the 'initialize' function and sends given value to the proxy when upgrading to V2
-                 ✓ upgrades to the requested version and emits an event ✓ calls the 'migrate' function and sends given value to the proxy (44ms) when upgrading to V3
-                   ✓ upgrades to the requested version and emits an event ✓ calls the 'migrate' function and sends given value to the proxy (49ms) when the sender is not the admin
-             ✓ reverts (74ms)
-       changeAdmin
-         when the new proposed admin is not the zero address when the sender is the admin
-             ✓ assigns new proxy admin
-             ✓ emits an event
-           when the sender is not the admin
-             ✓ reverts
-         when the new proposed admin is the zero address ✓ reverts
-       storage
-         ✓ should store the implementation address in specified location ✓ should store the admin proxy in specified location transparent proxy
-         ✓ proxy admin cannot call delegated functions when function names clash
-           ✓ when sender is proxy admin should run the proxy function ✓ when sender is other should delegate to implementation regression
-         ✓ should add new function (207ms)
-         ✓ should remove function (232ms)
-         ✓ should change function signature (204ms)
-         ✓ should add fallback function (206ms)
-         ✓ should remove fallback function (178ms)

-     UpgradeableProxy
-       ✓ cannot be initialized with a non-contract address (44ms) without initialization
-         when not sending balance
-           ✓ sets the implementation address
-           ✓ initializes the proxy
-           ✓ has expected balance
-         when sending some balance
-           ✓ sets the implementation address
-           ✓ initializes the proxy
-           ✓ has expected balance
-       initialization without parameters
-         non payable
-           when not sending balance
-             ✓ sets the implementation address
-             ✓ initializes the proxy
-             ✓ has expected balance
-           when sending some balance
-             ✓ reverts (45ms)
          payable
            when not sending balance
              ✓ sets the implementation address